divio/django-cms-demo/README.rst

 |Browser Matrix|

+The aim of this project is to test new addons or features using the latest django CMS development version.
+Several addons used here are pulling directly from GitHub in their master or development states.
+This means that the project setup can be unsable from time to time.
+Please only use if you know what you are doing.

-The aim of this project is to run django CMS with standard configurations including recommended addons and best practices.
-You can use this repository for tutorial, debugging, development and research purposes.
+Please only use this repository for debugging, development and research purposes.
+This codebas is not meant to be used in production.

 The setup process will automatically pull the `Explorer Theme
 <https://github.com/divio/django-cms-explorer>`_ files into the project to